This creamy Lemon Vinaigrette recipe tastes like salad dressing from an upscale restaurant! It’s easy to make and works as a veggie dip too!

 - Seasonings: For this recipe, we added dried parsley, garlic powder, coarse ground black pepper, and sea salt for the seasonings.
 Fresh parsley and minced garlic cloves could be used as well.

 How To Make Lemon Vinaigrette Salad Dressing

 To make this homemade creamy lemon vinaigrette salad dressing, you’ll need a powerful blender or a food processor.
-Either one of those kitchen tools will blend all of the ingredients together creating a delicious creamy dressing.
-Scroll down for the printable recipe card and complete instructions.
+Either one of those kitchen tools will blend all of the ingredients together, creating a delicious creamy dressing.

-- Transfer the dressing to a small pitcher for serving and pouring on salads.
-Store in the refrigerator until ready serve and stir before serving.
+Transfer the dressing to a small pitcher for serving and pouring on salads.
+Store in the refrigerator until ready to serve, and stir before serving.

 A vinaigrette is a combination of an oil such as olive oil or grapeseed oil and an acid such as vinegar or lemon juice.
 It is used as a salad dressing or marinade.

 The dressing needs to be properly stored in an airtight container in the refrigerator.
 If it contains sour cream, buttermilk, eggs, or fresh ingredients such as minced onion, minced garlic, or herbs, it should be used within 2-3 days.
 Dressing made with mayonnaise or freshly squeezed citrus juice should be used within 3-4 days.